hzqtc/resume/zhiqiang-huang.md

 ### Programming

 * Mostly used programming languages: Python, C/C++, Java, Bash.
 * Good knowledge and understanding of Algorithm, Data Structure and Design Patterns.

 ### Software

 * I have been using Linux for both personal and server use since 2006.

-* Experience with modern development tools in Linux including Vim, Shell, Make and Git.
+* Experience with modern development tools in Linux including Vim, Shell, SSH, Make and Git.
 * Experience with virtualization environments in Linux including Xen and KVM.

 ### English

 * Good at reading and writing in English.
 Basic English communication skills.
 * CET-4: 585/710; CET-6: 549/710.

 <!-- vim: set filetype=markdown : -->